nats-io/nats.java/README.md

 Initial testing was focused on TLS support, not performance.
 After some performance tests we discovered that TLS performance is poor.
 After researching the problem and possible solutions we came to a few conclusions:

 * TLS performance is better in JDK12 than JDK8
-* A small fix to the library allows the use of https://github.com/google/conscrypt and https://github.com/wildfly/wildfly-openssl, conscrypt provides the best performance in our tests
+* A small fix to the library in 2.5.1 allows the use of https://github.com/google/conscrypt and https://github.com/wildfly/wildfly-openssl, conscrypt provides the best performance in our tests
 * TLS still comes at a price (1gb/s vs 4gb/s in some tests), but using the JNI libraries can result in a 10x boost in our testing
 * If TLS performance is reasonable for your application we recommend using the j2se implementation for simplicity